anoce-cvae/ANOCE-CVAE/README.md

 See more details on the collection and meaning of the COVID-19 Dataset in our main text.

-## Results: Interative Graphical Results of the Real Data Analysis on the COVID-19 Outbreak in China
+## Results: Interactive Graphical Results of the Real Data Analysis on the COVID-19 Outbreak in China

 We conclude that by locking Hubei down, China successfully reduced 49.7% of the daily new confirmed cases out of Hubei; about 84% of which was the indirect effect contributed via the reduced migration of major cities outside Hubei.
 Additionally, we quantify the individual effect for each city, where the infection within cities has been effectively controlled while the secondary migration among cities exacerbated the pandemic under the lockdown.
 A spreading network is further provided to interpret the interaction trend among cities.